thatfellarobin/timeplot-animator/README.md

 # timeplot-animator
 If a plot has time on the x-axis, this script can produce the necessary video frames to animate the plot as time evolves.

 This was originally developed to animate the burn sequence of a rocket engine.
-That's why the python script is called burnanimator.py
+That's why the python script is called burnanimator.py.
+An example of the result can be seen in [this video](https://www.youtube.com/watch?v=liMpHmOH-Bc "UXO - Kismet Static Fire #2")

 The script reads in a csv file containing the appropriate data.
 As a user, you need only to: